Leonardo DRS, Inc. research snapshot

 Moat

-DRS's moat comes from program incumbency, security clearances, specialized sensing and radar IP including RADA heritage, naval electric power and propulsion content such as Columbia-class related work, and high switching costs once a system is integrated.
+DRS's moat comes from program incumbency, security clearances, specialized sensing and radar IP including RADA heritage and large-scale thermal imaging, naval electric power and propulsion content such as Columbia-class related work, and high switching costs once a system is integrated.
 Network effects are limited; customer lock-in and technical barriers matter more than brand alone.

 Munger risk inversion

-The thesis can fail through U.S. defense budget delays, lost competitions, fixed-price cost overruns, slower counter-UAS or naval program ramps, FOCI or parent-control friction, Leonardo secondary sales that pressure the float, or a re-rating of growth defense multiples after a multi-year rerating.
+The thesis can fail through U.S. defense budget delays, lost competitions, fixed-price cost overruns, slower counter-UAS or naval program ramps, a Raft integration that fails to deliver, FOCI or parent-control friction, Leonardo secondary sales that pressure the float, or a re-rating of growth defense multiples after a multi-year rerating.

 Management

-Bill Lynn led DRS from 2012 through 2025 and focused the company on four technology markets and the RADA combination.
-John Baylouny became CEO on January 1, 2026.
-Investors should still test capital allocation through organic growth quality, selective M&A, buybacks, the small dividend, and independence under Leonardo majority ownership and FOCI proxy governance.
+Bill Lynn led DRS from 2012 through 2025, focused the company on four technology markets and the RADA combination, and joined the AeroVironment board in June 2026.
+John Baylouny became CEO on January 1, 2026 and has since delivered a Q2 beat, record backlog, a raised 2026 guide, and the $450 million Raft acquisition.
+Investors should still test capital allocation through integration discipline, organic growth quality, selective M&A, buybacks, the small dividend, and independence under Leonardo majority ownership and FOCI proxy governance.

 Industry trend

 U.S. and allied defense demand for sensing, short-range air defense, counter-UAS, secure computing, and naval electrification sits inside a multi-year security spending cycle.
-That is a durable demand backdrop, but it remains political budget driven rather than pure consumer or commercial demand.
+The move toward AI, data fusion, and mission software is expanding the addressable space, but demand remains political budget driven rather than pure consumer or commercial demand.

 Valuation and margin of safety

-At about 41x trailing EPS and roughly 39x FCF, the market already prices continued growth and clean execution.
-Margin of safety improves when the price allows for slower award timing, fixed-price margin risk, and a mid-cycle PE rather than peak defense-electronics optimism.
+At about 38.7x trailing EPS and roughly 34x forward earnings, the market already prices continued growth, record backlog conversion, and the Raft upside.
+Margin of safety improves when the price allows for slower award timing, fixed-price margin risk, Raft integration slippage, and a mid-cycle PE rather than peak defense-electronics optimism.

 Source-backed data